michaelyatco/choredoor/ChoreDoorMaster.md

 Assessment: Let's Make This ACT Like a Game! - Part II (Building a Winner)

 How exactly do you determine the winner in your game?
 Think about the winning condition (ie. you find the ChoreBot when you open the *last* door).
 If there are no more closed doors left, that means you've opened them all and won the game!
-So your winning condition must be `if(numClosedDoors===0)`.
+So your winning condition must be `if (numClosedDoors === 0)`.
 The question now is where to implement this game-winning condition into your code.

 Task: You'll need to create a function called `playDoor()` that serves two important roles:

 1. It decreases the `numClosedDoors` variable.
-2. It checks if the game-winning condition has been met and if so, calls a `gameOver()` function (which hasn't been written yet).
+2. It checks if the game-winning condition (`numClosedDoors === 0`) has been met and if so, calls a `gameOver()` function (which hasn't been written yet).

-In the __script.js__ file, above the `randomChoreDoorGenerator()` function, create a new empty function called `playDoor()`.
+In the __script.js__ file, right below your list of global variables, create a new empty function called `playDoor()`.

 Hint:
 ```js